xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5.md

 !!! note
-    Guice AOP will not work on test methods (because test instances not created by guice).
+    Guice AOP *will not work* on test methods (because test instances are not created by guice).

 ## Parameter injection

-Any **declared** guice bean may be injected as method parameter:
+Any **declared** guice bean may be injected as test method parameter:

 ```java
 @Test
 public void testSomthing(DummyBean bean)
 ```

-(where `DummyBean` is manually declared in some module or JIT-instantiated during injector creation).
+(where `DummyBean` is manually declared in some module or requested as a dependency (JIT-instantiated) during injector creation).

-For not declared beans injection (JIT) special annotation must be used:
+For unknown beans injection (not declared and not used during startup) special annotation must be used:

 ```java
 @Test